leoj3n/svelte-vercel-optimized-images/README.md

 - `git init && git add -A && git commit -m 'init'`
 - Go to your GitHub profile page and select the "+" in top right to click "New repository".
-- Name repository like "svelte-vercel-optimized-images".
+- Name the repository something like "svelte-vercel-optimized-images".
 - `git remote add origin https://github.com/<username>/svelte-vercel-optimized-images.git`
 - `git branch -M main && git push -u origin main`